 OBJECTIVES & IMPACT

-Youth 4 Conservation partners with Wild at Tuli Safaris in Botswana to make this experience possible.
-The key objective of this programme is to provide an authentic wilderness experience for youth, at the same time as working towards the conservation objectives of the area.
+The key objective of this programme is to provide an authentic wilderness experience for youth, while also working towards the conservation objectives of the area.

 Download our brochure & send to potential future travellers!